aws-samples/amazon-pinpoint-integration-line-messaging-api/README.md

    1. If the user _subscribes_ to the channel, a new endpoint will be added to Amazon Pinpoint's user database.
    2. If the user _unsubscribes_ from the channel, the corresponding endpoint (identified by the LINE User ID) is deleted from Amazon Pinpoint's user database.
 5. Amazon Pinpoint initiates a call to a Lambda function via [Custom Channel](https://docs.aws.amazon.com/pinpoint/latest/developerguide/channels-custom.html).
 Of particular importance would be the `Data` field, which can be specified within the Amazon Pinpoint console to modify the content of the message.
-6. If the message contains image/audio/video files, the Lambda will request the file from the corresponding Amazon S3 buckets to be included in the payload for step 7.
+6. If the message contains image/audio/video files, the Lambda will request the file from the corresponding Amazon S3 buckets to be included for step 7.
+Amazon S3 then sends back the [presigned URL](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html) containing the requested file(s).
 7. The Lambda function puts the message in the correct format expected by the LINE Messaging API and sends it over to the LINE Platform.
-8. The LINE Messaging API receives the request and processes the message content, finally sending the message to the corresponding user on the LINE Mobile App.
+8. The LINE Messaging API receives the request and processes the message content.
+If necessary, it will retrieve and download the file from Amazon S3 using the **presigned URLs** generated in step 6 then finally send the message to the corresponding user on the LINE Mobile App.

 > **Note**
 > Line is a third-party service that is subjected to additional terms and charges.
 Amazon Web Services isn’t responsible for any third-party service that you use to send messages with custom channels.